 What are your security policies?

 We have an organisational data management policy which is an internal document and will not be shared externally.
 However, this addresses measures and policies which govern the scope and purpose of the data that we process, restriction of access to necessary authorised personnel, the training of those personnel in the safe and compliant processing of data, technical and procedural measures in place to secure data, agreements with the data controlling clients on whose behalf we process personal information, and agreements with our partners and suppliers who may act as sub-processors.
-The Audience Agency are also working towards the Government backed Cyber Essentials Certification scheme with our Microsoft Certified IT providers.
+The Audience Agency are Cyber Essentials certified with our Microsoft Certified IT providers.
+We are working towards Cyber Essentials Plus

 How do you ensure that the people authorised to process the personal data are committed to confidentiality?